Asmahann/ContactBook/README.md

 - After login, you can add, edit, delete your own contacts.

 ### Optional
-- Search contacts by name or email via the search bar.
+- Search contacts by name or email or even address via the search bar.